acumos/ci-management/README.md

 registry credentials and logs in at the nexus3.acumos.org registry.
 With that prerequisite met, the Maven docker plugin succeeds in pulling and pushing images.

+#### Python Custom JJB Templates
+If a Python project needs to publish artifacts to the Nexus3 PyPI repositories, we have python-release and python-staging jobs.

+A Python project can add these jobs to their project.yaml file

+    jobs:
+      - '{project-name}-python-release-{stream}'
+      - '{project-name}-python-staging-{stream}'

+The python-release is triggered by a comment of `release`, builds the app, and pushes it to PyPi.release in Nexus 3.
+Note that if the same version of the app already exists in the release repos the push will be rejected. python-staging is triggered by a comment of `remerge` and also a gerrit merge event.
+It too builds the app but instead, pushes it PyPi.staging in Nexus3.
+This will overwrite a similiarly versioned app in the staging repo.
+These artifacts in the staging repo should be viewed as "release candidates".
+These are the artifacts you will concentrate your integration/user acceptance testing on.

+Nexus3 PyPI URLS

+    Nexus3 PyPI staging URL: https://nexus3.acumos.org/repository/PyPi.staging/
+    Nexus3 PyPI release URL: https://nexus3.acumos.org/repository/PyPi.release/

 ## Testing the templates

 These instructions explain how to test the Acumos templates before submitting Gerrit reviews.